Events and Exhibits

-We are pleased to offer a quarterly lecture series featuring speakers who are authorities in their respective fields and who have used Heritage Resources' collections significantly in their research.
+We are pleased to offer a regular lecture series featuring speakers who are authorities in their respective fields and who have used Heritage Resources' collections significantly in their research.
 Programs are free and we welcome attendance from members of both the campus and broader community.
-Stay tuned for future announcements about our 2017-2018 speakers.
+Stay tuned for upcoming announcements about our 2017-2018 schedule.

 Exhibits and Displays